kanidm/kanidm/kanidm_book/src/accounts_and_groups.md

     kanidm group add_members group_1 group_2 --name idm_admin
     kanidm group add_members group2 nest_example --name idm_admin
     kanidm account get nest_example --name anonymous

+## Account Validity

+Kanidm supports accounts that are only able to be authenticated between specific datetime windows.
+This takes the form of a "valid from" attribute that defines the earliest start date where authentication can succeed, and an expiry date where the account will no longer allow authentication.

+This can be displayed with:

+    kanidm account validity show demo_user --name idm_admin valid after: 2020-09-25T21:22:04+10:00
+    expire: 2020-09-25T01:22:04+10:00

+These datetimes are stored in the server as UTC, but presented according to your local system time to aid correct understanding of when the events will occur.

+To set the values, an account with account management permission is required (for example, idm_admin).
+Again, these values will correctly translated from the entered local timezone to UTC.

+    # Set the earliest time the account can start authenticating
+    kanidm account validity begin_from demo_user '2020-09-25T11:22:04+00:00' --name idm_admin
+    # Set the expiry or end date of the account
+    kanidm account validity expire_at demo_user '2020-09-25T11:22:04+00:00' --name idm_admin

+To unset or remove these values the following can be used:

+    kanidm account validity begin_from demo_user any|clear --name idm_admin
+    kanidm account validity expire_at demo_user never|clear --name idm_admin

+To "lock" an account, you can set the expire_at value to the past or unix epoch.
+Even in the situation where the "valid from" is *after* the expire_at, the expire_at will be respected.

+    kanidm account validity expire_at demo_user 1970-01-01T00:00:00+00:00 --name idm_admin

+These validity settings impact all authentication functions of the account (kanidm, ldap, radius).

 ## Why Can't I Change admin With idm_admin?